bovlb/frc-tips/can-bus/README.md

 * Do the wiggle check
 * Check for bare metal or whiskers
-* Check termination
+* Check that the PDP is last in chain and has termination set
-* Check cables are twisted
+* Ensure the green and yellow cables are twisted together everywhere
 * Use [Phoenix Tuner](https://store.ctr-electronics.com/software/) and [Rev Hardware Client](https://docs.revrobotics.com/rev-hardware-client/) to check device visibility

 ## Adjusting frame rates